 Urgency asks us to rush into action without fully understanding the problem.
 Instead, we invite you to get curious about urgency: are you more focused on doing something, or doing the right thing?

-Moving with awareness and deliberation instead of urgency allows you to be more effective, by making space for EDI work that’s focused less on a quick fix and more on lasting change.
+Moving with awareness and deliberation instead of urgency allows you to be more effective, by making space for DEI work that’s focused less on a quick fix and more on lasting change.

 6. Sweat the Small Stuff

-Micro-inequities (sometimes called micro-aggressions) are subtle acts of exclusion directed at members of marginalized groups.
-Some examples of workplace micro-inequities include mispronouncing a colleague’s name, commenting on cultural clothing or hair, or making someone’s identity the punchline of a joke.
+Microaggressions (sometimes called micro-inequities) are subtle acts of exclusion directed at members of marginalized groups.
+Some examples of workplace microaggressions include mispronouncing a colleague’s name, commenting on cultural clothing or hair, or making someone’s identity the punchline of a joke.

 While these acts can seem “small” in isolation, their cumulative impact on is large and can lead to chronic feelings of demoralization and exclusion for those on the receiving end.